 Applicants accepted to the program must complete the following with instruction and counsel provided by the Department of Nursing.

 To earn the Doctor of Nursing Practice degree, the following criteria must be met:

-1. Completion of all 33 credit hours in the DNP program while maintaining a gpa of 3.0 or higher within 5 years of beginning the program.
+1. Completion of all 33 credit hours in the DNP program while maintaining a GPA of 3.0 or higher within five years of beginning the program.

 2. Completion of 1,000 hours or more of post-baccalaureate supervised academic program practice hours with a minimum of 400 hours completed at Carson-Newman University during the DNP program.

 3. Recommendation of the student’s DNP Project Committee for graduation after the successful completion and dissemination of the DNP Project.

 The Carson-Newman online DNP program is available in these states:

 The Doctor of Nursing Practice (DNP) is a professional doctorate in nursing.
 This specialized degree focuses on advanced clinical practice and prepares graduates for the highest leadership level in nursing.
 The program emphasizes evidence-based practice, health policy, technology, quality improvement, and systems leadership.
 DNP programs are designed to equip nurses with the knowledge to become successful nurse leaders and have improved patient outcomes.